jamesturk/jellyfish/docs/comparison.rst

 Jaro distance is a string-edit distance that gives a floating point response in [0,1] where 0 represents two completely dissimilar strings and 1 represents identical strings.

 .. warning::
   Prior to 0.8.1 this function was named jaro_distance.
-That name is still available, but no longer functions as expected.
+That name is still available, but is no longer recommended.
   It will be replaced in 1.0 with a correct version.

 Jaro-Winkler Similarity